OlGe404/minikube/README.md

 The kubernetes-dashboard is bundled with minikube and can be started by running `minikube dashboard`.

 ### Bash aliases
-The playbook creates aliases to ease the usage of `minikube` and `minikube kubectl` commands.
+The playbook creates the bash autocompletion config for `minikube` commands and aliases to ease the usage of `minikube` and `minikube kubectl` commands.

 The following aliases are created: